Calculate a reproduction number estimate from modelled incidence using the

 - ip

-an infectivity profile (aka generation time distribution)
+an infectivity profile (aka generation time distribution) - a dataframe with columns:

 boot (anything + default(1)) - a bootstrap identifier